karan-bhatia/Pexapark/README.md

 # Pexapark
 Tests to add, edit and delete asset in asset management application

+## Requirement:

+Functionality: * only authorised users can access assets and management operations * create asset - name must be between 5 and 30 chars long & have positiv, non-zero, capacity factor * edit asset - make changes to name and/or capaticy factor (as above) * delete asset * list all assets

 ##Approach to Testing
  ###Exploratory Testing
 * Check all the tabs.
 Home page is displayed on clicking on Home, Asset and Logout.